openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Now we need to add the correct columns for CEO.
 Remember that Latitude is the Y axis and longitude is the X axis.
 For CEO, the first three columns must be in the following order: longitude, latitude, plotid.
 The spelling and order matter.
 If they are wrong CEO will not work correctly.

--   Rename ‘id' to PLOTID.
+-   Rename "id" to PLOTID.
 You can also add a new PLOTID field by creating a new column labeled PLOTID, and fill it with values 1-(number of rows).
 -   Rename the ‘XCoordinate' column to ‘LONG' or ‘LONGITUDE'.
 -   Rename the ‘YCoordinate' column to ‘LAT' or ‘LATITUDE'.
 -   Reorder the columns in Excel so that LAT, LONG, PLOTID are the first three columns, in that order.

-Save your updated .csv, making sure you save it as a .csv and not as an .xlsx file.
+Save your updated CSV file, making sure you save it as a CSV and not as an XLSX file.

-Navigate to collect.earth.
-Login to your CEO account.
-If you're already the administrator of an institution, navigate to your institution's landing page by typing in the institution's name and then clicking on the Visit button.
+Go to collect.earth.
+Sign in to your CEO account.
+If you're already the administrator of an institution, go to your institution's landing page by typing in the institution's name and then selecting the Visit button.

 .. tip::

     Creating a project in CEO requires you to be the administrator of an institution.
-If you're not an admin, go ahead and create a new institution.
-Click on create new institution from the homepage, then fill out the form & click create institution.
+If you're not an admin, you can create a new institution.
+Select Create new institution from the homepage, then fill out the form & select Create institution.

-When you're on the institution's page, click on the “Create New Project” button.
+When you're on the institution's page, select the “Create New Project” button.
 This will go to the Create Project interface.
 We'll now talk about what each of the sections on this page does.
 For more information, please see the Institutional Manual available on the collect.earth Support page https://collect.earth/support.

--   **TEMPLATE**: This section is used to copy all the information—including project info, area, and sampling design—from an existing published project to a new project.
+-   **TEMPLATE**: This section is used to copy all of the information — including project info, area, and sampling design — from an existing published project to a new project.

     -   This is useful if you have an existing project you want to duplicate for another year or location, or if you're iterating through project design.
 You can use a published or closed project from your institution or another institutions' public project.

     -   The project id is found in the URL when you're on the data collection page for the project.

 -   **PROJECT INFO**: Under Project Info, enter the project's **Name** and **Description.**